Harshitbharti54-spec/pizza--sales-sql-analysis/README.md

 A SQL-based analytical project exploring pizza sales data to uncover trends in orders, revenue, customer preferences, and time-of-day patterns.

-This project was completed as a guided learning exercise based on a YouTube tutorial.

 ---

 ##  Dataset